startupheroes/startupheroes-checkstyle/RULES.md

 3. RedundantMultipleAnnotationCheck: Checks for together usage of given set of annotations redundantly.
 4. BlockedAnnotationKeyCheck: Checks to block of usage the given key inside given annotation.
 5. EntityEqualsHashCodeCheck: Checks whether there is or not a default equals and hashCode methods in entity class.
+6. EntityToStringCheck: Checks whether there is or not toString method in entity class.